-As a direct consequence of this, we will maintain our current policy of making the SAT or ACT optional for first-year applicants who submit their materials during the 2022–2023 admissions cycle for Princeton’s Class of 2027.
+Consequently, Princeton will maintain its current policy of making the SAT or ACT optional for first-year applicants who submit their materials during the 2022–2023 admissions cycle for Princeton’s Class of 2027.
 Students who choose to apply to Princeton without first taking the ACT or SAT will not be penalized in any way as a result of their decision.
-We will proceed with the evaluation of each application from a holistic perspective, and we will also proceed with the evaluation of the testing requirements for students who apply after the cycle of the following year.

 Tests will not be required as part of the application procedure for transfer students during the 2022-23 cycle, and the process as a whole will be reevaluated after the cycle that concludes the next academic year.

-What is the average Princeton GPA requirement?
 When it comes to shortlisting applications, many schools use a standard grade point average.
-However, in order to fulfill Princeton’s admission requirements, you will need to achieve the highest possible score.
+However, you must achieve the highest possible score to fulfill Princeton’s admission requirements.

 Therefore, rather than focusing on achieving the bare minimum, make it a goal to achieve more so that your name remains on the admission list.
-In the event that you are curious about the minimum GPA required for admission to Princeton, please know that:
+If you are curious about the minimum GPA required for admission to Princeton, please know that:

 The minimum grade point average required to get into Princeton is 3.9.
-Therefore, in order to meet the Princeton University GPA requirements, you will need to have a grade point average of 3.9.
+Therefore, to meet the Princeton University GPA requirements, you must have a grade point average of 3.9.
 What exactly does it mean when your grade point average is 3.9?

-However, even though we’ve been thinking about “does Princeton superscore the SAT?”, you can make up for this low score by working harder on future standardized tests such as the SAT or ACT.
-It is not necessary to take both the ACT and the SAT exams in order to evaluate your academic potential.
+However, you can make up for this low score by working harder on future standardized tests such as the SAT or ACT.
+Taking both the ACT and the SAT exams to evaluate your academic potential is unnecessary.
 You have the option of sitting for either one of the two.

-When deciding which students to admit to the college, admissions officers look at both their grade point average and their SAT or ACT score.
-The college will also take into account how well you performed in activities outside of the classroom.
+When deciding which students to admit to the college, aside from Princeton superscore your SAT scores, admissions officers look at both their grade point average and their SAT or ACT score.
+The college will also consider how well you performed in activities outside of the classroom.
 It is possible to make up the difference with your other scores if you don’t meet the minimum grade point average required by Princeton University.

-What is the current Princeton Acceptance Rate?
-Even though we’ve been thinking about “does Princeton superscore the SAT?”, the admissions data for Princeton University’s Class of 2026 will not be made public due to the university’s decision.
+From learning about Princeton superscore SAT scores, the admissions data for Princeton University’s Class of 2026 will not be made public due to the university’s decision.
 These statistics included Princeton’s admissions rate for both the early and regular rounds, the number of applicants, the demographics of accepted students, and statistics regarding SAT scores and GPAs.

-The university of Princeton “made the decision not to release admission data during the early action, regular decision, and transfer admission cycles,” as stated in an online announcement that was made on March 30, 2022, one day before the annual Ivy Day celebration.
-Instead, they are going to publish an announcement later this year that is solely centered on Princeton’s Class of 2026 students who have already been admitted.
+Princeton “made the decision not to release admission data during the early action, regular decision, and transfer admission cycles,” as stated in an online announcement that was made on March 30, 2022, one day before the annual Ivy Day celebration.
+Instead, they will publish an announcement later this year that is solely centered on Princeton’s Class of 2026 students who have already been admitted.

-In spite of this, Princeton intends to continue reporting aggregate data about the admission cycle to both the state and federal governments as well as the Common Data Set.
+Despite this, Princeton intends to continue reporting aggregate data about the admission cycle to the state and federal governments and the Common Data Set.